pdevhare1/git_assignment_HeroVired/README.md

 # 🚀 Git Assignment Guide
-*In collaboration with Jasmine*

 ## 📋 Project Description
 This repository contains a step-by-step implementation of various Git workflows and features.
 The project includes a basic calculator application with arithmetic operations, a geometry calculator for calculating areas of different shapes, and demonstrates Git LFS for handling large files.
 This assignment showcases best practices for branching, merging, collaboration, and version control.

 ## 🛠️ Prerequisites
-- Git installed on your local machine
+- ✨ Git installed on your local machine
-- GitHub account
+- 🌐 GitHub account
-- Basic knowledge of Python
+- 🐍 Basic knowledge of Python
-- Git LFS installed (for Question 2)
+- 📦 Git LFS installed (for Question 2)
-- Access to terminal or command prompt
+- 💻 Access to terminal or command prompt

 ## 📁 Project Structure
 ```